jekil/awesome-hacking/_pages/index.rst

 ============

 - `Attackintel <https://github.com/gr4ym4ntx/attackintel>`_ - A python script to query the MITRE ATT&CK API for tactics, techniques, mitigations, & detection methods for specific threat groups.
+- `DeepdarkCTI <https://github.com/fastfire/deepdarkCTI>`_ - The aim of this project is to collect the sources, present in the Deep and Dark web, which can be useful in Cyber Threat Intelligence contexts.
 - `Dnstwist <https://github.com/elceef/dnstwist>`_ - Domain name permutation engine for detecting homograph phishing attacks, typo squatting, and brand impersonation.
 - `IntelOwl <https://github.com/certego/IntelOwl>`_ - Analyze files, domains, IPs in multiple ways from a single API at scale.
 - `MISP-maltego <https://github.com/MISP/MISP-maltego>`_ - Set of Maltego transforms to inferface with a MISP Threat Sharing instance, and also to explore the whole MITRE ATT&CK dataset.